Child Custody Modification

 With a substantial change in circumstances, changes to existing child custody and child support orders may need to be considered.
 Generally, a change in circumstances is inevitable and will happen from time to time.
 In many cases, new developments call for alterations in the court orders concerning child custody, child support and visitation that were originally part of your divorce, and may arise from the loss of your job, an increase or decrease in your pay, a relocation, a major change in your child’s life, or a combination of these and many other factors.

 An experienced attorney will help to ensure that modifications to custody, support or visitation orders fit your life and your needs.
-At the Zubrod Law Office, P.C., of Cheyenne, Wyoming, we know judges do not grant post-divorce modifications arbitrarily.
+At the Zubrod Case, P.C., of Cheyenne, Wyoming, we know judges do not grant post-divorce modifications arbitrarily.
 Judges make changes after hearing a strong argument based on facts and law.

 Experienced Post-Judgment Modification Lawyer